center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 Adversaries may use Remote Services, coupled with Valid Accounts (T1078), to exploit services that accept remote connections, such as RDP, telnet, SSH, or VNC.
-Some platforms also have native remote management utilities, such as the Apple Remote Desktop on macOS, that adversaries can also use for remote code execution.
+Some platforms also have native remote management utilities, such as the Apple Remote Desktop on MacOS, that adversaries can also use for remote code execution.
 If the servers and workstations are joined to a domain, adversaries could use a single set of login credentials to move laterally and access additional systems.